RindusIoTJam/ThingSpeak-Heartbeat/README.md

 ## Abstract

-A most minimal setup to detect missing heartbeats provoced by an power- or network-outage.
+A most minimal setup to detect missing heartbeats provoked by an power- or network-outage.

 ## Prerequisites